MagdalenaRomaniecka/Anatomy-of-a-Tweetstorm/README.md

 * **The Promise of a Nitro Boost (aka "Coming Soon"):** Phrases like **"coming soon"** are his promises that at the next car meet, he'll unveil a new, more powerful engine.
 It's a way to maintain his legend and ensure other crews are always nervously checking their mirrors.

 ---

-### Potential Next Steps
+### Next Project Phases

-* **Sentiment Analysis:** Analyze the sentiment of tweets containing key phrases (e.g., "legacy media") to quantify the emotional context.
+* **Sentiment Measurement:** Measure and track the sentiment of public statements on key topics (e.g., "legacy media") to understand the emotional response.
-* **Trend Correlation:** Correlate spikes in word frequency with specific real-world events (e.g., stock price changes, product announcements) to measure their impact.
+* **Event Impact Analysis:** Correlate key text metrics (e.g., word frequency) with business events (stock price changes, announcements) to assess their impact on the narrative.
-* **Comparative Analysis:** Compare Musk's linguistic patterns with those of other tech CEOs to highlight what makes his communication style unique.
+* **Communication Style Benchmarking:** Compare Musk's communication style against industry standards set by other CEOs to define its unique advantages and characteristics.